 In 1989, Dean Mead opened its initial office in Brevard County, as R. Mason Blake and other firm attorneys began intensive work on the new town of Viera.
 This was followed by the establishment of Dean Mead’s Merritt Island office in 1992.
 In 2003, those offices were combined into one location in Viera, where the firm conducts business under the name Dean Mead.

-Dean Mead has provided legal representation to clients throughout Florida for 34 years.
-Since its inception, the firm has over 50 lawyers and is now well known under our abbreviated name, Dean Mead.
+Dean Mead has provided legal representation to clients throughout Florida for 35 years.
+Since its inception, the firm has grown to 50 lawyers with five offices statewide.